oracc/oracc-rest/README.md

 The accompanying frontend project for accessing this backend is held in [this](https://github.com/oracc/oracc-search-front-end) repo.

+This codebase has been written in Python and has been tested in Python 3.

+Before contributing code, you should start by setting up your correct environment for either development or production, see instructions below.

 ---

-## Prerequisits and installations
+## Setting up a development and production environment

-This codebase has been written in Python and has been tested in Python 3.
-The target deployment is currently on an Ubuntu server running an [Apache web server](https://httpd.apache.org/), therefore our installation instructions reflect this environment.
-To get the application up and running, you will need to install modules related to both Flask and Elasticsearch as well as some utility libraries.

-To install necessary Python modules:
+For both development and production it is recommended to set up this application using a python virtual environment using an enviornment manager of your choice.

+## Development environment

+While you can run this application directly on your local machine, you may wish to set up a virtual Ubuntu environment for testing the application locally.
+This is preferable as it mimics the production environment more closely (see below).
+You can easily spin up a local virtual Ubuntu environment using [Multipass](https://multipass.run/).

+To start, clone the repo to your local machine or virtual Ubuntu environment (you will need Git and Python installed).

+### Install python modules

+Run the following command from the top-level directory of this repo:

 ```
 pip install -r requirements.txt